flightaware/syslogbox/smartsockets/README.txt

     The server doesn't provide any storage currently, so save just emits a load command that you can copy and then past back into this thing next time you connect and it should be set up the way it was before.

+Since there is no authentication, connections are required to come from 127.0.0.1.

+Since it is a safe interpreter, theoretically even maliciously crafted code could not gain a toehold to take over your system.
+It could easily do denial of service to other tclsyslogd code by doing an infinite loop or whatever -- the resource limiting capabilities of "interp limit" should be explored to make denial of serivce even less likely.
+Mostly, though, don't let just anybody connect to your syslog smartsockets.